Colleges of the Fenway is a collaboration of five neighboring colleges in the Fenway area:

 - If you are requesting that the course fulfill a major or minor requirement, please obtain consent from the program director/department chair.
 It is the student’s responsibility to ensure that the COF course fulfills the requirement; approval from the department should be emailed to [email protected].

-- If you intend for the COF course to fulfill a mode or key content area, please make a note of this on the form.
+- If you intend for the COF course to fulfill a mode or key content area, please make a note of that on your application.
 Mode/KCA equivalents must be approved by the Simmons Office of the Registrar.

 - When grades at the COF school are calculated, they will be sent to the Simmons Registrar's Office and added to your student record promptly.

 Instructions for COF Students

 - Search the Simmons Course Directory and choose the course(s) you would like to take.
 You may take up to two cross-registered courses per term.
 Only courses listed on the COF course directory are open to cross-registration.

-- Shortly after you have been registered, you may activate your Simmons account using the instructions below to access your Simmons email address, online learning account, and AARC to view your schedule, classroom location, and required books.
+- Shortly after you have been registered, you may activate your Simmons account using the instructions below to access your Simmons email address, online learning account, and Workday to view your schedule, classroom location, and required books.
 Please contact the Registrar’s Office at [email protected] to obtain your student ID#, which you will need to set up your account.
 Instructions for setting up your Simmons account are also available in the Student Success Memo.